Covid-19 Coronavirus - ChurchSuite can help...

 Number 10 - Stay in touch with everyone

 Your messages will likely be the calming voice of reassurance and hope that people want to hear right now.
-Having a well thought through and effective communication strategy is vital.
+Having a well-thought-through and effective communication strategy is vital.
 Who will communicate?
 What will be communicated?
 How often will you communicate?
 How will replies be handled?

-Communication is at the heart of ChurchSuite, making it really easy for you to communicate your messages with just the right individuals or groupings of people, or even your entire Address Book.
-We've produced an article that goes into lots of helpful detail about how to communicate by email and SMS to individuals and groups - maybe there's some communication opportunities you've not previously considered or needed to use.
+Communication is at the heart of ChurchSuite, making it easy for you to communicate your messages with just the right individuals or groupings of people, or even your entire Address Book.
+We've produced an article that goes into lots of helpful detail about how to communicate by email and SMS to individuals and groups - maybe there are some communication opportunities you've not previously considered or needed to use.